harendra-kumar/concise-haskell/recursion.rst

 When the function `f` in `x = f x` constructs `x` before a case analysis on `x` (or application of `x` when it is a function) we have a corecursive expression generating an infinite codata.
-This means `f` is a constructor of `x` represented in terms of functions of x.
+This means the outermost application `f` is a constructor of `x` represented in terms of functions of x.
 Notice that this is dual of a regular case analysis based function implementation.

 Corecursive Data Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When `f` is a data constructor of `x` in `x = f x`, the expression evaluates to a lazy infinite codata structure.
-The data type of `x` has to be necessarily recursive for this expression to typecheck in this case.
+The data type of `x` has to be necessarily recursively defined; for this expression to typecheck in this case.

-If `f` is not a data constructor it will result in a infinite loop when we scrutinize `x`.

 Let us see some examples: